na-na-hi/renget/archive/pmdhelloworld.md

 ***

 Travelling along the road was safe and quiet, if a little tedious.
 It had wound its way out of the forest a while ago, and I was now hovering through scenic countryside.
 Grassy rolling hills to my left and right soaked up the midday sun as I silently bobbed my way onwards - I was rather glad that my method of movement was... unconventional.
-I was never the most athletic person before, and the prospect of hiking across the countryside would have been met with much contention.
+The prospect of hiking across the countryside for a couple of days on end - without supplies - would have been challenge.
 Now, with only the worry of making sure I had set the destination to the end of the visible path, travelling was a breeze, allowing my focus to drift and my thoughts to wander.

 In this case, my thoughts centred on my biology.
 Or, rather, my lack of it.
 By my best guess, it had been near enough two days now since I awoke in the forest.
 I'd been on the go since then, and not felt the slightest pang of hunger nor the call of sleep.
 It was concerning realisation - while it made my travelling much easier (and would no doubt save a bundle on provisions in the future), it hammered home just how much I had changed.
 I'd unwillingly made the leap from a biological body to a digital one, with all the philosophical quandaries that came with it.